Internet censorship in Pakistan: 2024 Censorship on Twitter

+Intimidation and arrests over social media posts

+In 2017, Taha Siddiqui, a Pakistani journalist, pointed out the Pakistani military’s false glorification of the 1965 India-Pakistan war on social media and he was subsequently warned by a military official against disruption of their media campaign.
+In 2018, armed men tried to kidnap him in Islamabad, forcing him to flee and relocate to France.

+In June 2026, YouTuber Razi Tahir was arrested and subsequently handed over to National Cyber Crime Investigation Agency (NCCIA) over controversial social media posts regarding an alleged meeting between Imran Khan and a former senior public figure after his pre-arrest bail application was rejected by a court.

 Pakistan Internet Exchange

 The Pakistan Internet Exchange (PIE), operated by the state-owned Pakistan Telecommunication Company Ltd (PTCL), was created to facilitate the exchange of Internet traffic between ISPs within and outside of Pakistan.
 Because the majority of Pakistan's Internet traffic is routed through the PIE (98% of Pakistani ISPs used the PIE in 2004), it provides a means to monitor and possibly block incoming and outgoing Internet traffic as the government deems fit.

 Internet surveillance in Pakistan is primarily conducted by the PIE under the auspices of the PTA.
 The PIE monitors all incoming and outgoing Internet traffic from Pakistan, as well as e-mail and keywords, and stores data for a specified amount of time.
 Law enforcement agencies such as the FIA can be asked by the government to conduct surveillance and monitor content.
 Under the Prevention of Electronic Crimes Ordinance (PECO), ISPs are required to retain traffic data for a minimum of 90 days and may also be required to collect real-time data and record information while keeping their involvement with the government confidential.
 The ordinance does not specify what kinds of actions constitute grounds for data collection and surveillance.